I would like to personally thank everyone for contributing to my blog. I have enjoyed working with you all in this class. I wish you all the best.

 Consequences of learning about International Early Childhood

-2. A global understanding of an issue such as poverty can help to solve domestic poverty issues.
+1. International connections make it possible to learn about how issues affect the world.2.
+A global understanding of an issue such as poverty can help to solve domestic poverty issues.

 3. The exchange of information benefits all early childhood educators.